AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/courses.md

 contentowner: manochan
 exl-id: aba7417b-26a0-4160-878c-5814f84e5155
 ---
-# Create course modules, instances, and learning programs
+# Create course modules, instances, and learning paths

 This document consists of Help to create course modules, instances and courses for Administrator role.